functional-art/functional-art.github.com/2017/african-polyphony.md

 musicians to critique the results.

 This demonstration will take examples of
-Central African musical compositions notated in Arom's 'African Polyphony and Polyrhythm' and render them in Lisp, specifically the Leipzig composition library for Clojure.
+Central African musical compositions notated in Arom's _African Polyphony and Polyrhythm_ and render them in Lisp, specifically the Leipzig composition library for Clojure.
 I will show that the programmatic approach is able to clearly articulate musical structure that Arom's notational scheme leaves implicit (or delegates to the accompanying text to